 To put words on paper to summarize why my father was a champion in his fight against cancer is tough to do, and that’s because words cannot do justice for the courage, strength and determination he showed in the 11 years he fought this terrible disease.
 Eleven years….all the while still farming almost every day, taking care of his family and living life to its fullest.
 As I reflect on all he went through without so much as one complaint, it’s impossible not to admire his courage.
 If I’ve learned anything throughout this, we should all live each day as if it were our last and cherish the ones we love to our fullest.

 Part of the reason my father was been able to continue his fight as long as he did was the advances in Prostate Cancer research over the last 10 years.
 For a disease that at one time only had 1 or 2 treatment options there are now over 10 with many more being developed.
 This is all the result of experimental cancer research that is often funded through charities like this.
-As we to 2018 for our purpose and where the money we will raise will go, my father's request was prostate cancer research be that purpose.
+As we look to 2018 for our purpose and where the money we will raise will go, my father's request was prostate cancer research be that purpose.
 Our family has specifically chosen Prostate Cancer Research at the University of Chicago to receive 100% of the proceeds for 2018.
 Hopefully with your continued support, we will someday live in a world where we don’t have to watch our loved ones fight this terrible disease.

 Andrew Beauchamp was selected for our 2017 Champion for Cures.
 His story, as told by his wife Jennifer, is below: